L1lith/QliProxy/README.md

 ## QliProxy
 Designed to help you work with JS Proxy with ease.

+### Warning
+This project is in the early stages of development!
+Please feel free to make a pull request :)

 #### Getting Started
 1. To begin using QliProxy, make sure you have it installed